engelsystem/engelsystem/DEVELOPMENT.md

 ### Var Dump server
 Symfony Var Dump server is configured to allow for easier debugging.
 It is not meant as a replacement for xdebug but can actually be used together with xdebug.
-This Var Dump Server is especially useful for when you want to debug a request without messing up the output e.g API calls ot HTML layout.
+The Var Dump Server is especially useful if you want to debug a request without messing up the output e.g. of API calls or the HTML layout.

 To use simply call the method `dump` and pass the arguments in exactly the same way you would when using `var_dump`.